 What made you want to become involved in social enterprise?

-I will never forget the children and families I worked with overseas and the generosity I experienced.
-Even with nothing to give, communities in desperate situations band together to look after each other, making sure children are fed and the elderly cared for.
-There’s a lot we can learn from here in Australia from these priorities.
+“I’ll never forget the children and families I worked with overseas and the generosity I experienced.
+Even with nothing to give, communities in desperate situations band together to look after each other.
+They make sure children are fed and the elderly cared for.
+There’s a lot we can learn from here in Australia from these priorities.”

 How easy/difficult was it to get others on board to support the campaign?

 “I was constantly reminded that we must be doing the right thing by the flow of support and skills that were contributed to the 10thousandgirl project over the years.
 From initial trailblazing women, our ‘steering committee’, ever willing to trial and give feedback on the program, to hugely experienced and high-profile women serving on our board, to corporate sponsorship, over 150 volunteers in local areas, over 50 leaders of local, state and national women’s and community groups who partnered with us to promote the roadshow programs and another 50-plus financial advisors and accountants across the country who sponsored and spoke at their local workshops.
 People are so generous.”

 What other social impact programs have you been involved in?

 “I’ve always been attracted to altruistic organisations, above all social enterprise – socially minded businesses working to solve social issues in a commercially sustainable way.
 I certainly think this is the future.
 I’ve been involved in organisations such as a start-up green energy company, Australia’s first online political party, Online Direct Democracy, and another financial wellbeing organisation delivering programs in workplaces called Future Map.
 I’ve also had some not-so-successful social start-ups.
 These include a business selling jewellery and gift cards to raise money for Burmese teacher training, in which I’ve still got $1000s worth of stock in a shipping container on my parents’ farm.
 Every failure provides lessons!”

 How important is it for women to plan for their financial future?